 The most well-known and elite unit of the Byzantine army was the Varangian Guard which usually accompanied the Emperor on the battlefield and was also used as shock troops.

 The Varangian troops were mostly drawn from Anglo Saxons and later, Normans.
 They carried a sharp and heavy double-handed Danish axe.
 This axe was a ferocious piece of weaponry wielded by the Varangian troops at close quarters with lethal efficacy.

-Some units of infantry, meant to engage the enemy lines in minor skirmishes, was also equipped with a lighter variant of the axe which was usually thrown as a missile from a distance.
+Some units of infantry, meant to engage the enemy lines in minor skirmishes, were also equipped with a lighter variant of the axe which was usually thrown as a missile from a distance.

-Byzantine soldiers typically carried swords as a secondary weapon.
-Two types of swords were commonly used by the Byzantine troops.
-These included the sabre-shaped single-edged swords which was slightly curved in its shape and was called the paramerion.
+Byzantine soldiers typically carried swords as secondary weapons.
+Two types of swords were commonly used by Byzantine troops.
+These included the saber-shaped single-edged swords which were slightly curved in their shape and were called the paramerion.

 The other type of sword was called the spathion, which more closely resembled the standard double-edged straight sword used in contemporary Europe.
 The heavy cavalry unit of the Byzantine army, meant to be used as a formidable disruptive force when needed, carried both swords to aid them in horseback combat.

 The Spear was among the most commonly used weapons by the infantry and cavalry Byzantine troops who were meant to engage in close combat.
-The spear used in close combat was called a kontarion and probably had a heavier build to aid in thrusting the spear through an enemies armour.
+The spear used in close combat was called a kontarion and probably had a heavier build to aid in thrusting the spear through an enemy’s armor.